panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 `message` is defined within `while()` body, consequently `message` is accessible only within `while()` body.

 In JavaScript you can define standalone code blocks.
-These also delimit a scope:
+The standalone code blocks also delimit a scope:

 ```javascript{4,6}
 {